par12005/TPPS/docs/source/user_pages/page_4.rst

    * File: Click the 'I would like to upload a phenotype metadata file' checkbox to upload a phenotype file.
 You will be shown a table with several drop-down menus, along with the names of your column headers, and the first few rows of data in your file.
 You will then be asked to select what type of data each of your columns holds: 'Name/Identifier', 'Attribute', 'Description', 'Units', 'Structure', 'Minimum Value', 'Maximum Value', or 'N/A'.
 Columns marked 'N/A' will still be kept in the flat file, but will not be recorded in the database with the other data from the file.
 Columns that hold 'Name/Identifier', 'Attribute', 'Description', and 'Units' must be defined before continuing.

 * Phenotype Data: file upload - The phenotype data.
-This file should contain the 'Tree Id' of the tree that the phenotype is describing, the 'Name/Identifier' of the phenotype, and the 'Value' that was actually measured for this phenotype.
+This file should contain the 'Plant Id' of the plant that the phenotype is describing, the 'Name/Identifier' of the phenotype, and the 'Value' that was actually measured for this phenotype.

 A screenshot of the manual phenotype information fields can be seen below: